Congratulations, parents and loved ones, and welcome to the world of opportunities at Murray State University!

 - Length of Program.
 How long does your student want to study abroad?
 What programs will work academically for the length of time he wants to go?
 Murray State programs are as short as a spring break and as long as a full academic year with everything in-between, even winter break programs.
 Encourage your student to examine all the options.

 - Location.
 We offer more than 170 programs in more than 40 countries worldwide.
 Chances are your student has an idea of where he wants to go, but if he doesn't this can be a fun part of your program exploration.
 Keep in mind that not all locations have programs throughout the year, but instead may offer a short-term option only or a semester option only.

 - Costs.
 Keep in mind that the price you see for a program may or may not include all costs associated with the program.
 Perk comparison in relation to price is an absolute necessity.
 When comparing programs, look for the following major costs associated with study abroad: airfare, tuition, housing, meals, on-site transportation, required group activities and excursions, travel insurance, visa fees.
 Other costs to consider: passport, personal spending, application fees.

 - Attend orientation.
 All parents are invited to attend the program orientation for your student’s study abroad program.
-Orientation dates can be found on the program checklist for your student’s program, found in the Deadlines & How to Apply section of this website.
+Orientation dates can be found on the program checklist for your student’s program, found in the Deadlines & Deadlines section of this website.

 - Be sure to investigate options for your cell and home phones.

-- Students on longer programs consistently recommend Skype as an easy communication tool.
+- Students on longer programs consistently recommend Skype, Google, iMessage and Facebook messenger as easy communication tools.